sachinchavda17/Food-delivery/README.md

    - Added a note about creating `.env` files for the environment variables, as this is a common practice.

 3. **Run Project**:
-   - Split the running commands for backend and frontend.
-Developers need to run both separately.
+   - Split the running commands for backend, frontend and admin .
+Developers need to run all separately.

 This should work perfectly with your setup!
 Let me know if you have any other questions.